phoenixnap/springmvc-raml-plugin/springmvc-raml-plugin/README.md

 ### restrictOnMediaType
 (optional, default: false) If this is set to true, we will only parse methods that consume, produce or accept the requested defaultMediaType

+### ignoredList
+(optional, default: empty) If classes or packages are included in this list, they will not be included in the generated model

 ### documentationSuffix
 (optional, default: -doc.md) The file extension that will be used to determine files that should be included as documents and linked to the generated RAML file